 And then a boy came running out of the service passage beside the boathouse.

-He wasn’t part of the wedding.
+He was not part of the wedding.
 That was obvious in a single glance.

-He wore a gray dock jacket with a torn cuff and dark work trousers splashed at the hem from the lake.
 He looked thirteen at most.
-One shoe was unlaced.
-His hair was plastered to his forehead from rain, and his chest was heaving as if he had run half the mountain to get there.
+His dark work jacket was soaked at the cuffs.
+One shoe was untied.
+His hair stuck to his forehead in damp black strands, and his chest heaved as if he had run half the hillside to get there.

 “Stop!” he shouted.
 “Don’t untie that rope!”